Semantic-Digital-Twin/Kimera-On-Diadem/README.md

 # Kimera Semantics on custom dataset
-You may either use the docker image or clone this github repo and build the docker image locally
+You may either use the docker image or clone this github repo and build the docker image locally. \
+Please download our datasets from our Google Drive [here](https://drive.google.com/file/d/1Jddcrfw3Ei-o7FJ3xWGHyEFxxTvcLdn2/view?usp=sharing).

 ### A) Pull From Docker Hub
 ```bash